mrkhunt/FinQuest/README.md

 - **Networking Services**: To facilitate professional connections and social interactions.

 ## Demo
-We have the following contents from the Demo:
+We have the following Demo of a sample room:

 ![](https://github.com/mrkhunt/FinQuest/blob/main/demo.gif)